openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

         Cloud Computing](http://aws.amazon.com/ec2/) support of SUSE Studio.
 Deploying your image on the Amazon cloud [is
         easy as pie](http://blog.susestudio.com/2011/05/its-never-been-so-ec2-access-cloud.html).
 You could use [microinstance](http://aws.amazon.com/ec2/instance-types/) for which even a [free 1-year subscription](http://aws.amazon.com/free/) is available.
-Yes, that™s right, you can have your openSUSE ownCloud under your full control on Amazon EC2 for **FREE** for one year!
+Yes, thatâ€™s right, you can have your openSUSE ownCloud under your full control on Amazon EC2 for **FREE** for one year!

 If running your own Appliance on EC2, another provider or your own hardware is still a tad